Vanguard Youth (Vietnam)

-Vanguard Youth worked as a patriotic, legal organization in the southern part of the country.
-It was led by Dr. Pham Ngoc Thach of the Indochinese Communist Party.
-It was established for the purpose of gathering young people to support the fight for the national liberation of Vietnam.
+This organization was led by Dr. Pham Ngoc Thach of the Indochinese Communist Party, and initially cooperated with the Japanese colonial rulers in hope of securing an independent state.
 During the summer of 1945, it recruited 200,000 members.
 Soon, it had over a million members in Cochinchina.
-Vanguard Youth joined the Viet Minh in August 1945, and embarked in the August Revolution.
+Vanguard Youth eventually joined the Viet Minh in late August 1945 during the August Revolution.

+After the August Revolution, the organization was divided.
+The maiority joined National Salvation Youth (later become the Ho Chi Minh Communist Youth Union).
+A small number of organization's leaders joined other political organizations.

 The summons of the Vanguard Youth

 You are striving separately, carrying the same worry, waiting for an organization.
 Then, "Vanguard Youth" was established.
 What you are doing now, operate in any certain range, pursue a certain direction, the Vanguard Youth does not need to know.
 The Vanguard Youth do not need to know what class or religion you belong to.
 The Vanguard Youth only knows that you are a Vietnamese youth and only expects from you: